nipy/nipy/doc/glossary.rst

 .. glossary::

+   AFNI
+      AFNI_ is a functional imaging analysis package.
+It is funded by the NIMH, based in Bethesda, Maryland, and directed by Robert Cox.
+Like :term:`FSL`, it is written in C, and it's very common to use shell scripting of AFNI command line utilities to automate analyses.
+Users often describe liking AFNI's scriptability, and image visualization.
+It uses the GPL license.

+   DTI
+      Diffusion tensor imaging.
+DTI is rather poorly named, because it is a model of the diffusion signal, and an analysis method, rather than an imaging method.
+The simplest and most common diffusion tensor model assumes that diffusion direction and velocity at every voxel can be modeled by a single tensor - that is, by an ellipse of regular shape, fully described by the length and orientation of its three orthogonal axes.
+This model can easily fail in fairly common situations, such as white-matter fiber track crossings.

+   DWI
+      Diffusion-weighted imaging.
+DWI is the general term for MRI imaging designed to image diffusion processes.
+Sometimes reseachers use :term:`DTI` to have the same meaning, but :term:`DTI` is a common DWI signal model and analysis method.

    EEGlab
       The most widely-used open-source package for analyzing electrophysiological data.
 EEGlab_ is written in :term:`matlab` and uses a :term:`GPL` license.

+   FSL
+      FSL_ is the FMRIB_ software library.
+Like :term:`AFNI`, it is a large collection of C / C++ command line utilities that can be scripted with a custom GUI / batch system, or using shell scripting.
+Its particular strength is analysis of :term:`DWI` data, and :term:`ICA` functional data analysis, although it has strong tools for registration, the standard :term:`SPM approach` to FMRI.
+It is free for academic use, and open-source, but not free for commercial use.

    GPL
       The GNU general public license: